dukelec/cdipc/Readme.md

  - We could implement the channel data structure inside a centra server application (instead of shared memory), for cross platform purpose.
  - We could use different daemon application to export Topic and Service channel to different interface protocol, e.g. websocket, TCP/UDP socket, unix socket.
- - We could traversal all nodes to retrieve lost nodes depend on pub and sub reference, e.g. process exist on error.
+ - We could traversal all nodes to recover lost nodes depend on pub and sub reference, e.g. process exist on error.

 #### Logging